-Water
+G3 Water

-The internal stop valve is in the kitchen.
-No significant defects noted.
+The stop valve is in the kitchen.
+No significant defects were noted.

-Heating
+G4 Heating

-There is a modern boiler and a system of radiators.
-No significant defects noted but unless seen in operation and having a satisfactory service record then have the system tested before exchange of contracts.
+There is a modern boiler in the rear bedroom.
+No significant defects noted but the system should be tested before exchange of contracts unless seen in operation and having a satisfactory service record.